uploadcare/uploadcare-js-api-clients/packages/upload-client/README.md

 ### `contentType: string`

-This setting is needed for correct multipart uploads.
+This option is useful when file input does not contain content type.

 Defaults to `application/octet-stream`.